WyldePointer/Socket-Programming-Package/README.md

 Every computer on the internet has a unique 32 bit address which is called IP Address.
 Each port number is a 16 bit unsigned integer which shows the doors through that host or computer.

+## Socket Types
+Two major sockets are:
+* Stream Sockets
+* Datagram Sockets

+Stream sockets treat communications as a continuous **stream of characters**, while the Datagram sockets have to read the **entire messages at once**.
+Each of these sockets has its own **communication protocol**.

+## Communication Protocols: TCP vs UDP
+Stream sockets use TCP(Transmission Control Protocol), which is a a reliable and stream oriented protocol.
+Datagram sockets use UDP(Unix Datagram Protocol), which is unreliable and message oriented.